List of Tom and Jerry characters: Quacker

-Another recurring character in the series was Little Quacker the duck, who was later adapted into the Hanna-Barbera character Yakky Doodle.
+Little Quacker is a duck and another recurring character in the series.
 He appears in Little Quacker (1950), Just Ducky (1953), Downhearted Duckling (1954), Southbound Duckling (1955), That's My Mommy (also 1955), Happy Go Ducky (1958), and The Vanishing Duck (1958).
 Quacker talks a lot compared to Tom and Jerry.
-His voice is a 'duck voice' similar to Disney's Donald Duck.
+His voice is a "duck voice" similar to Disney's Donald Duck.
 In many shorts, he is the only character who speaks.
 He is very trusting, even trusting Tom in many situations in which Tom wishes to eat him.
 He is a friend of Jerry, but unlike Jerry harbors no hard feelings towards Tom.
-He appeared in The Tom and Jerry Show episode "The Lost Duckling" (1975).
-He also got his own series of shorts on The Yogi Bear Show (renamed Yakky Doodle) after guesting in several Hanna-Barbera TV shows.
-Quacker was then used as a template for the 'Hard Luck Duck' character starring in the titular character's short from the What a Cartoon! series.
-His What a Cartoon! counterpart Hard Luck Duck was voiced by Russi Taylor.

-Quacker was voiced by Red Coffey in the classic shorts, Don Messick in The Tom and Jerry Show (1975) and Alan Marriott in Tom and Jerry in Fists of Furry and Tom and Jerry in War of the Whiskers.
-He was named "Duckling" in those games.

-In Tom and Jerry Show, Quacker's "duck voice" is provided by Sam Kwasman.

 In three cartoons, Quacker becomes separated from his mother at birth, only to reunite with her later in two of them (Little Quacker and Just Ducky).
 In That's My Mommy however, he is adopted by Tom.
 In Little Quacker, Quacker's father, Henry makes an appearance.
 Because his birth is shown differently in different cartoons, he may have siblings as seen in Just Ducky and Happy Go Ducky.

-Quacker gets a girlfriend named Fifi in Downhearted Duckling.
+Quacker also gets a girlfriend named Fifi in Downhearted Duckling.
+He appeared in The Tom and Jerry Show episode "The Lost Duckling" (1975).
+Quacker was used as a template for the Hanna-Barbera character Yakky Doodle, who made guest appearances in several Hanna-Barbera TV shows before starring in his own series of shorts on The Yogi Bear Show.
+In 1995, he was used as a template for the character Hard Luck Duck in the short of the same name in What a Cartoon!, voiced by Russi Taylor.

+He was voiced by Red Coffey in the classic shorts, Don Messick in The Tom and Jerry Show (1975), Alan Marriott in Tom and Jerry in Fists of Furry and Tom and Jerry in War of the Whiskers (he was named "Duckling" in those games), and Sam Kwasman in The Tom and Jerry Show (2014) and Tom and Jerry in New York.

 Cuckoo

 Cuckoo is a canary that first appeared in Kitty Foiled (1948).
-He also appeared in The Flying Cat (1952), Life with Tom (1953), Hic-cup Pup (1954), Two Little Indians (where he is red in color), and Matinee Mouse (which shows clips from the previous episodes).
+He also appeared in The Flying Cat (1952), Life with Tom (1953), Hic-cup Pup (1954), Two Little Indians (where he is red in color), and Matinee Mouse (which reuses clips from the previous episodes).
 He is Jerry's best friend.
 Despite being a little bird, he can actually carry heavy objects like a bowling ball in Kitty Foiled and a 2000 lb. weight in The Flying Cat.